khubabshams/endorse-plus/README.md

 - [Font Awesome](https://fontawesome.com/) was used to import the icons on this site.
 - [Canva](https://www.canva.com/) was used to create the logo and colours palette of this site.
 - [Pexels](https://www.pexels.com) was used to download the users' profile photos
 - [Freepik](https://www.freepik.com/) was used to download the error page icons.
 - [Favicon Converter](https://favicon.io/favicon-converter) was used to convert the created logo image to a favicon.
 - [QuillBot](https://quillbot.com/) was used to check the grammar of the readme file.
 - [Google Translate](https://translate.google.com/) was used to find translations needed for the readme file.
 - [Grammarly](https://marketplace.visualstudio.com/items?itemName=znck.grammarly) was used to check the grammar of the readme file on VS Code.
 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) was used to generate the table of contents and organise the readme file on VS Code.
 - [Glean](https://marketplace.visualstudio.com/items?itemName=wix.glean) was used to extract React components to separate files.
-- [VS Code ES7+ React/Redux/React-Native/JS snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) were used mainly to shortcut the creation of the functional components.
+- [VS Code ES7+ React/Redux/React-Native/JS snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) was used mainly to shortcut the creation of the functional components.
 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) was used to format and organise the JSX code and files.

 [*Back to Top*](#table-of-contents)